deesejohn/distributed-codenames/README.md

 ## Contributing

 This project is a way for me to experiment, evaluate, and demo new technologies.
-If you find a bug, spot an optimization, encounter a bad pratice, or simply want to point out something unidiomatic, please open an issue before raising a pull request.
+If you find a bug, spot an optimization, encounter a bad practice, or simply want to point out something unidiomatic, please open an issue before raising a pull request.

 ### Required tools